saylesss88/nix-book/src/installation/encrypted_manual.md

 > };
 > ```

-After adding the above module, you can see it with:
+After adding the above module and rebuilding, you can see it with:

 ```bash
 swapon --show